What is Office of Foreign Assets Control (OFAC)?

 What is OFAC Sanctions List?

-• Non-SDN Palestinian Legislative Council (NS-PLC) List,
+• Non-SDN Palestinian Legislative Council (NS-PLC) List

-• Non-SDN Menu-Based Sanctions List (NS-MBS List),
+• Non-SDN Menu-Based Sanctions List (NS-MBS List)

-• and Non-SDN Chinese Military-Industrial Complex Companies List.
+• Non-SDN Chinese Military-Industrial Complex Companies List

 How to Check OFAC Sanctions?